salsita/inStyle/README.md

 # chili

-`chili` is a UI skeleton framework-wannabe that embraces natural HTML5 concepts and the wonderful syntax sugar of SASS/Stylus(back soon!&trade;) to simplify and beautify the way you write and think about CSS.
+`chili` is a UI skeleton that embraces natural HTML5 concepts and the wonderful syntax sugar of SASS/Stylus(back soon!&trade;) to simplify and beautify the way you think about CSS.

 ## Why use it?